adamakomou/project-management-cheat-sheet/README.md

 **Project Management Plan** should include:
   - Scope
-    - what the project does accomplish and does not accomplish
+    - what the project does accomplish and does not accomplish?
-    - Who approves this
+    - Who approves this?
     - Once approved, can it be changed?
   - Schedule
-    - Are there guidelines
+    - Are there guidelines?
-    - What software to be used
+    - What software to be used?
-    - How often to be maintained
+    - How often to be maintained?
-    - Who makes changes to it
+    - Who makes changes to it?
   - Cost
-    - Are there guidelines
+    - Are there guidelines?
-    - Who approves the budget
+    - Who approves the budget?
-    - What to do if you are under or over budget
+    - What to do if you are under or over budget?
-    - Can you ask for more money and who do you ask
+    - Can you ask for more money and who do you ask?
-    - What type of budget reporting will you do
+    - What type of budget reporting will you do?

 **WBS (Work Breakdown Structure)** - depicts the work that is necessary to meet project objectives.
 It is the foundational planning tool for the project.
 Based on the scope and helps to define the scope.